Mini Micro Vs Vokul-1281F

 The younger and smaller your child the more they might benefit from the mini micro in this respect.
 If you are buying for an older heavier child the weight of the scooter becomes less important.

-The Vokul has the added features of flashing lights in the wheels which kids will love.
+The Vokul has the added attraction of flashing lights in the wheels which many kids will go mad for.

 Both scooters have a lean and steer mechanism rather than a handlebar which steers the scooter.
 So children have to lean right to go right and lean left to go left.
 This is quite intuitive to most children.
 Although my own son had a bit of a problem has he had been used to riding a balance bike where the handlebars steered the bike and it took him a while to realise the scooter didn’t work in the same way which was quite frustrating for him at the time.
 However, as soon as he worked it out he was fine.